fahamgeer177/coraliser/README.md

 ### 2. Install Dependencies

-Install the required Python packages for the Coralizer:
+Install the required Python packages for the Coraliser:

 ```bash
 pip install pydantic